pyxem/pyxem/doc/intro.rst

 pyxem's Documentation
 =====================

-Pyxem is an open-source project working to bring together tools for the analysis of data from pixelated electron detectors.
-Based on the HyperSpy project, pyxem has an active community of users and developers who are working to develop new tools for 4-D, 5-D STEM and other pixelated electron detector data.
+Pyxem is an open-source project working to bring together tools for the analysis of electron diffraction data, in particular data acquired from pixelated electron detectors.
+With its roots in the HyperSpy community, pyxem has an active community of users and developers who are working to provide advanced and state-of-the art tools for the analysis of 4-D, 5-D STEM and other pixelated electron detector data.

 .. grid:: 2 3 3 3
   :gutter: 2